Cymosoft/cymosoft.github.io/content/english/about.md

 ---
 title: About Our Company
 description: 'Company Name: Cymosoft,.
-JSC<br>Address: A6-TT2 Van Quan Urban Area, Hadong District, Hanoi, Vietnam'
+JSC | Address: A6-TT2 Van Quan Urban Area, Hadong District, Hanoi, Vietnam'
 layout: about
 about: